 I love sports.
 Having broken my ankle a few weeks before entering middle school, I was forced to make my first life-altering decision…Art or music?
 Needless to say, 20 years later, I’m still involved in the music industry and the Boston Celtics are patiently waiting for me to change my mind while I’m still in my prime.

 In my free time, I play Footbag and Freestyle Frisbee and I'm always looking to Spread the Jam!
 I also love fresh produce, especially mangoes.
-Dot, Kent and Valencia Pride are among my favorites.
+Dot, Kent and Valencia Pride are among my current favorites.

 I grew up in Kingston, Jamaica, a place that bursts at the seams with music.
 Everybody had a radio on during the day, and at night you couldn't help hearing raucous dance hall tunes blared from speakers at competing street parties all around the city.
 When it wasn't the partygoers, it was the churchgoers making a joyful noise up and down the crowded streets.